UiL-OTS-labs/jspsych-uil-utils/doc/lib/uil.rst

 such, all functions/classes on this page should be used as follows:

+..
-   js:autofunction:: isOnline it's defined in libs/env
+  js:autofunction:: isOnline it's defined in libs/env but exported here...

 .. js:autofunction:: setAccessKey
 .. js:autofunction:: useAcceptationServer